Loading...

 Stay Hydrated

-Engage in light physical activity, such as a short walk, after eating figs. Physical movement can help your body utilize glucose more efficiently.
+Engage in light physical activity, such as a walk, after eating figs to help your body use glucose more effectively.

 Monitor Blood Sugar Levels